 Acknowledging the Core

-The Animal Surgery Core has received additional support via the grants below.
-Publications that include data from core use should acknowledge grants as appropriate (suggested language below).
-Please note that end-dates for grants are included to help determine relevant support.
+The Animal Surgery Core has been supported by grants as well as the Hope Center for Neurological Disorders.
+Publications that include data from core use should acknowledge as appropriate (suggested language below).
 Acknowledgements are crucial in tracking success of the core and obtaining future funding, and are required by the NIH Public Access Policy.

 We always strive to improve services and resources offered by the Hope Center Cores.
 To provide feedback, see contact information below.